-New employees must view the most current HIPAA Awareness and HIPAA Refresher training courses and complete the appropriate electronic acknowledgment form.
+New employees must complete the most current HIPAA Privacey and Security Awareness training, complete the current year refresher training, and complete the appropriate electronic acknowledgment form.

-Current employees must view the current version of the Refresher training video or on-line presentation regarding HIPAA compliance and complete the electronic acknowledgment form.
+Current employees must complete the current HIPAA Privacy and Security Awareness training, complete all refresher training, and complete the electronic acknowledgment form.